MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 To load and test your DevTools extension in Microsoft Edge, use the **Developer mode**:

-1. Open Microsoft Edge and navigate to the `edge://extensions/` page.
+1. In Microsoft Edge, go to `edge://extensions/`.

-1. Make sure that **Developer mode** is enabled.
+1. Turn on the  **Developer mode** toggle.

 1. Click **Load unpacked**, navigate to the folder where you wrote the code for your extension, and click **Select folder**.

-Your DevTools extension should now be loaded.
+Your DevTools extension is now loaded.
 Open a new tab and then open DevTools (`F12`).

-Your  extension is loaded but invisible in DevTools because you have not created a panel for the extension yet.
+Your  extension is loaded, but isn't displayed in DevTools yet, because you haven't created a panel for the extension.

 <!-- ====================================================================== -->
-## Step 2 - Add a DevTools Panel
+## Step 2 - Add a DevTools panel

-In this step, you will create a new panel in DevTools.
-You can find the code for this step here: [Step 2 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%202), or write it yourself by following the instructions below.
+In this step, you'll create a new panel in DevTools.
+You can find the code for this step in [Step 2 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%202), or write it yourself by following the instructions below.

-A panel is a tab in the main toolbar in DevTools similar to the **Elements**, **Console**, or **Sources** tools shown below:
+A _panel_ is a tab in the main toolbar in DevTools, similar to the **Elements**, **Console**, and **Sources** tools shown below:

 ![DevTools panels and sidebars](./devtools-extensions-images/devtools-main-toolbar-tabs.png)